Israeli strike kills at least 33 people at a Gaza school the military claims was being used by Hamas

-DEIR AL-BALAH, Gaza Strip (AP) — An Israeli strike early Thursday on a school sheltering displaced Palestinians in central Gaza killed more than 30 people, including 23 women and children, according to local health officials.
+DEIR AL-BALAH, Gaza Strip (AP) — An Israeli strike early Thursday on a school sheltering displaced Palestinians in central Gaza killed at least 33 people, including 12 women and children, according to local health officials.
 The Israeli military said that Hamas militants were operating from within the school.

 Ayman Rashed, a man displaced from Gaza City who was sheltering at the school, said the missiles hit classrooms on the second and third floor where families were sheltering.
 He said he helped carry out five dead, including an old man and two children, one with his head shattered open.
 “It was dark, with no electricity, and we struggled to get out the victims,” Rashed said.